ppy/osu-wiki/wiki/Help_centre/Tournament_sanctions/en.md

 A tournament ban prevents a player from playing in official or officially supported tournaments.
 It also limits to what extent a player can staff or otherwise offer assistance in these tournaments.

-Tournament bans are very rarely handed out on their own, but generally speaking almost all players who return under a standard appeal for an [account restriction](/wiki/Help_centre/Account_restrictions) are subject to one of at least a year in length.
+Tournament bans are very rarely handed out on their own, but generally speaking, almost all players who return under a standard appeal for an [account restriction](/wiki/Help_centre/Account_restrictions) are subject to one of at least a year in length.

 Due to the high-stakes nature of tournament play, tournament bans are treated very seriously and are not subject to the kind of leniency an account restriction might ordinarily receive.

 ### What causes someone to receive a temporary tournament ban? {id=why-temporary}

-Any severe violation of the [community rules](/wiki/Rules) that takes place during an [officially supported tournament](/wiki/Tournaments/Official_support) is likely to cause a tournament ban, even if it would have typically only resulted in an infringement outside of the competitive play setting.
+Any severe violation of the [community rules](/wiki/Rules) that takes place during an [officially supported tournament](/wiki/Tournaments/Official_support) is likely to cause a tournament ban, even if it would have typically only resulted in a less severe punishment outside of the competitive play setting.

-As a real-world example, such behaviour would include drawing or writing hate symbols/slurs (swastika, etc.) using cursor smoke in streamed matches.
+As a real-world example, such behaviour would include drawing or writing hate symbols/slurs (such as swastikas) using cursor smoke in streamed matches.

 All users returning to the game after a restriction under the standard appeal terms are also subject to a [minimum temporary tournament ban of 1 year](/wiki/Help_centre/Account_restrictions#reasons), which may be lengthened at the discretion of the [account support team](/wiki/People/Account_support_team).